jouros/Hashivault/README.md

 ## Configure Vault Policy and auth method

 In previous example, real path for mysecret is `devops/data/mysecret`.
-Lets create policy for DevOps Admin with permissions to read, update, delete and create secrets:
+Lets create policy for DevOps Admin with permissions to read, update, delete, create and list secrets:

 ```text
 $ cat /etc/vault.d/policy1.hcl